-1. Identify the 3 main parts of your drum kit
+1. Locate the 3 main parts of a drum kit

-Most beginner drum kits have three main components: drums, hardware, and cymbals.
+A beginner’s drum kit has three main components: The drums, hardware, and cymbals.

-- Drums: Most drums typically include bass (or bass drum), snare, and timpani.
+- The Drums: Most drums typically include bass (or bass drum), snare, and timpani.

-- Hardware: Common drum hardware includes the bass drum pedal, throne, and cymbal and hi-hat stands.
+- The Hardware: The bass drum pedal, throne, cymbal and hi-hat stands are considered common drum hardware.
 If you loosen the wing nuts on a cymbal or drum mount, be sure to tighten them again.
 The last thing you want is a cymbal or box that moves down every time you hit it.
 Do not over-tighten the screws and wing nuts so that you cannot or need pliers to unscrew them again.

-Position your bass or bass drum so that it is in the center of your drums.
-Please note that your bass drum has adjustable legs.
-These are used to anchor your kick drum to the floor so it doesn’t move while you play.
+Position your bass drum so that it is centered.
+The adjustable legs on your bass drum are used to anchor your kick drum to the floor so it doesn’t move while playing.

-For this reason, it is important to adjust the legs to be equal on both sides, as uneven legs will wobble the drum kit during playback.
-Check the tips of your kick drum legs to make sure they dig into the floor and prevent your drum from slipping.
+Make sure to adjust the legs to be equal on both sides, as uneven legs will wobble the drum kit during playback.
+The tips of the kick drum legs should dig into the floor to prevent the drum from slipping.